-Jun June 30, 2018
+Jun June 30, 2019

 Asset Basis Non-Uniformed Uniformed Total Total

-Funding Value 87.0% 99.9% 90.4% 87.1%
+Funding Value 87.4% 98.4% 90.4% 90.4%

-Market Value 87.3% 100.0% 90.7% 88.7%
+Market Value 83.1% 93.7% 86.0% 90.7%

-Total Plan Funded Status: The plan is currently 59.82% funded on an actuarial value of assets basis or 60.02% funded on a market value of assets basis.
+Total Plan Funded Status: The plan is currently 60.64% funded on an actuarial value of assets basis or 57.71% funded on a market value of assets basis.

-If not for the minimum contribution rate and the contribution stabilization reserve, the permanent funding policy would have resulted in a higher employer contribution for the Uniformed division and the temporary policy would have resulted in a higher employer contribution for the Non-Uniformed division, using current valuation assumptions.
+If not for the minimum contribution rate and the contribution stabilization reserve, the permanent funding policy would have resulted in a higher employer contribution for the Uniformed division (when compared to the temporary policy) and the temporary policy would have resulted in a higher employer contribution for the Non-Uniformed division (when compared to the permanent policy), using current valuation assumptions.